ORNL-QCI/exatn/README.md

   -DCUDA_HOST_COMPILER=<PATH_TO_CUDA_COMPATIBLE_GNU_C++_COMPILER>
   For CPU accelerated matrix algebra via a CPU BLAS library:
   -DBLAS_LIB=<BLAS_CHOICE> -DBLAS_PATH=<PATH_TO_BLAS_LIBRARIES>
    where the choices are ATLAS, MKL, ACML, ESSL.
+ATLAS is used to designate any default Linux BLAS library (libblas.so).
+   If you use Intel MKL, you will need to provide the following environment variable instead of BLAS_PATH:
+  -DPATH_INTEL_ROOT=<PATH_TO_INTEL_ROOT_DIRECTORY>
   For multi-node execution via MPI (ExaTENSOR backend requires Fortran):
   -DMPI_LIB=<MPI_CHOICE> -DMPI_ROOT_DIR=<PATH_TO_MPI_ROOT>
    where the choices are OPENMPI or MPICH.
+Note that the OPENMPI choice also covers its derivatives, for example Spectrum MPI.
+The MPICH choice also covers its derivatives, for example, Cray-MPICH.
 You may also need to set -DMPI_BIN_PATH=<PATH_TO_MPI_BINARIES> in case they are in a different location.
 $ make install

-Example of a typical workstation configuration with no BLAS: cmake ..
+Example of a typical workstation configuration with no BLAS (slow): cmake ..
 -DCMAKE_BUILD_TYPE=Release
 -DEXATN_BUILD_TESTS=TRUE